 The data speaks for itself in reinforcing this multi-channel marketing approach.

-This is just one of many examples of our clients using a multifaceted approach to their marketing and the benefits it delivered.
+This is just one of many examples of our clients using a multifaceted approach to their marketing and the benefits of it.
 For this client specifically, the new strategies we implemented were:

 - Improved integration of onsite internal links to drive traffic to New Patient Special page